Bill Gates: Windows

 Microsoft and Gates launched their first retail version of Microsoft Windows on November 20, 1985, in an attempt to fend off competition from Apple's Macintosh GUI, which had captivated consumers with its simplicity and ease of use.
-In August of the following year, the company struck a deal with IBM to develop a separate operating system called OS/2.
+In August 1986, the company struck a deal with IBM to develop a separate operating system called OS/2.
 Although the two companies successfully developed the first version of the new system, the partnership deteriorated due to mounting creative differences.
 The operating system grew out of DOS in an organic fashion over a decade until Windows 95, which hid the DOS prompt by default.
-Windows XP, released one year after Gates stepped down as Microsoft CEO, was the first to not be based on DOS.
+Windows XP was released one year after Gates stepped down as Microsoft CEO.
 Windows 8.1 was the last version of the OS released before Gates left the chair of the firm to John W. Thompson on February 5, 2014.

 Management style

 During Microsoft's early years, Gates was an active software developer, particularly in the company's programming language products, but his primary role in most of the company's history was as a manager and executive.
 He has not officially been on a development team since working on the TRS-80 Model 100, but he wrote code that shipped with the company's products as late as 1989.
 Jerry Pournelle wrote in 1985 when Gates announced Microsoft Excel: "Bill Gates likes the program, not because it's going to make him a lot of money (although I'm sure it will do that), but because it's a neat hack."
+During the late 1990s, he was criticized for his business tactics, which were considered anti-competitive.
+This opinion has been upheld by numerous court rulings.

-On June 15, 2006, Gates announced that he would transition out of his role at Microsoft to dedicate more time to philanthropy.
+In June 2006, Gates announced that he would transition out of his role at Microsoft to dedicate more time to philanthropy.
 He gradually divided his responsibilities between two successors when he placed Ray Ozzie in charge of management and Craig Mundie in charge of long-term product strategy.
 The process took two years to fully transfer his duties to Ozzie and Mundie, and was completed on June 27, 2008.

 Post-Microsoft

 Since leaving day-to-day operations at Microsoft, Gates has continued his philanthropy and works on other projects.
+He stepped down as chairman of Microsoft in February 2014 to become technology advisor at the firm to support newly appointed CEO Satya Nadella.